 It’s been said that you have to know the rules before you break them, an adage that I’m certain Joe Pass would have agreed with.
 Joe was born on Jan.
 13, 1929, in New Brunswick, N.J., and reared in Johnstown, Pennsylvania.
 Joseph Anthony Passalaqua began taking lessons on a $17 Harmony guitar when he was 9 years old.
 His first music teacher was a friend of his very traditional Italian father, who had complained that Joe would never get the hang of playing the instrument.
 His father must have recognized something special in the boy, however, because he convinced his friend to continue with his son’s lessons.

-He delved into jazz, but noted that many of his influences were not guitar players.
-Joe related this of his musical influences, “I sort of drifted towards listening to pianists, Bud Powell, Al Haig and Art Tatum.
+He delved into jazz but noted that many of his influences were not guitar players.
+Joe related this to his musical influences, “I sort of drifted towards listening to pianists, Bud Powell, Al Haig, and Art Tatum.
 I remember when Art Tatum had a trio with Tiny Grimes.
 I thought, Wow!
 I listened to Tiny, but it was the piano – that was the one.
 And then I listened to a lot of horn players – Charlie Parker, Dizzy, Stan Getz and Coleman Hawkins, and I got more influenced by horn players than anyone else.”
 Perhaps it was this drive to understand each instrument’s place in the whole of the musical landscape that led Pass to achieve such flawless symmetry with his fellow players.
-By his late teen years and early twenties in the 1940’s, Joe had moved to New York, where he worked the jazz clubs in the bands of musicians like Tony Pastor and Charlie Barnet.
+By his late teen years and early twenties in the 1940s, Joe had moved to New York, where he worked the jazz clubs in the bands of musicians like Tony Pastor and Charlie Barnet.

-Following his time in New York, Joe travelled around the country playing and learning.
+Following his time in New York, Joe traveled around the country playing and learning.
 It was this era that he would later refer to as his “dark years” where drugs had taken their hold.
 While searching for musical excellence, Pass had come upon the idea that with drugs he could truly feel the music.
 He would go on to spend a decade playing to feed his drug habit.
 Finally, he ended up in Los Angeles in 1960, where he earned a living for a year as a studio musician.
 In 1961, he checked into the Synanon Foundation in Santa Monica and finally got clean.

 With the 1962 release of his first record “Sounds of Synanon”, Pass hit his stride.
 The “Virtuoso” albums, produced by Norman Granz’s Label Pablo, marked him as a worldwide famous jazz solo guitar player.
 Out from under the influence of drugs for the first time in a decade, he came into his own, joining in with players of many genres, but especially his native jazz.
 He gained acclaim for his remarkable performances, sliding effortlessly between syncopated chording and trilling soloing that ran the length and width of the fretboard.